 Become a Yosemite Virtual Junior Ranger from Home!

-While the park is closed, we are offering a virtual junior ranger program that you can do at home!
+We are offering a virtual junior ranger program that you can do at home!
 Learn about some of the cultural and natural wonders of Yosemite (and your own home area) and share your art and thoughts with us.

 How do you earn your virtual junior ranger badge?

 After completing your junior ranger activities, email photos/scans to firstname.lastname@example.org.
 Make sure to include your full name and address in order to receive the badge.

 If you don't have access to email, you may send finished work to:

 If you don't have access to a printer, fill out the activity sheets on the computer (English) [619 kb PDF] (Spanish) [641 kb PDF] and email them to us.
 Make sure to include photos of the drawing activities in your email to us!